jmfrolim/jmfrolim/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Advpl, TL++ and ERP Protheus TOTVS, and PHP and C# .net
-- 🌱 I’m currently learning golang , docker and cloud compute
+- 🌱 I’m currently learning golang , docker and cloud computing
 - 🤔 I’m looking for help with golang, cloud compute, clean code, automatized tests

 </br>